Descubierta and Atrevida: Malaspina Expedition

 Leaving Nootka Sound, Malaspina and Bustamante sailed the Descubierta and Atrevida south to Monterey, Alta California.
 There Malaspina learned from Juan Carrasco that an inland sea had been discovered near Nootka Sound.
 It was the Strait of Georgia.
 Malaspina knew that an exploration voyage had to be dispatched immediately.
 He gave two of his officers, Dionisio Alcalá Galiano and Cayetano Valdés y Flores, command of two newly constructed goletas (schooners or brigs), and instructed them to thoroughly explore the new discovery.
 Malaspina himself supervised the final construction and fitting out of the two goletas, called the Sutil and the Mexicana.

 The Malaspina expedition crossed the Pacific Ocean, from Acapulco to Manila in the Philippines, by way of the Mariana Islands.
 Coastal surveys were done and a side-trip to Macao was made.
 Then the two corvettes sailed southwest, landing at Espiritu Santo in the New Hebrides, then continuing on to southern New Zealand.
 After a visit to Dusky Sound, previously explored by Cook, the Spaniards explored Doubtful Sound, which no European had visited before.

 From New Zealand the expedition sailed west to Port Jackson, Australia (today part of Sydney).
 They arrived in March 1793, about five years after the British first colonized Australia.
 The Malaspina expedition stayed for about a month.
 Relations with the British colonists were warm and friendly.
 The Spanish conducted scientific experiments, including astronomical and hydrographic observations, and the collection of many specimens of flora, fauna, and minerals.
 They also observed the British settlement, taking special note of any potential threat to Spanish interests in the Pacific.
 Malaspina was concerned that the increasing British presence in the Pacific might jeopardize Spanish trade between the Americas and the Philippines, which the Manila galleons had carried out for over two centuries with virtually no outside interference.

 The Spanish corvettes left Port Jackson on 11 April 1793 and sailed northeast to Tonga, then known as the Friendly Islands.
 Cook had visited the southern Tongan islands in 1773.
 Malaspina opted to visit the northern archipelago now known as Vavaʻu.
-After the stay in Tonga the expedition sailed to Peru, then back around Cape Horn and on to Spain, arriving in Cadiz on 21 September 1793 after a voyage of over four years.
+After the stay in Tonga the expedition sailed to Peru, then back around Cape Horn and on to Spain, arriving in Cádiz on 21 September 1793 after a voyage of over four years.